dmnks/rpm/docs/manual/spec.md

 This argument, accessed via `$1` (for shell scripts), is the number of packages of this name which will be left on the system when the operation has completed.
-In this context, the operation simply is an installation or erasure of the package that the scriptlet belongs to.
+In this context, the operation simply is an installation or erasure of the package that the scriptlet is shipped with.

 This argument can be used by the scriptlets to distinguish the initial installation or the final removal of the package, by observing whether the